One of the biggest reasons why entrepreneurs nowadays struggle to grow their businesses is because they are simply wearing too many hats.

 With this in mind, even though I’ve discussed working with virtual assistants before, I decided to put together this post today to give you ALL a kickstart in the right direction – and that direction is a General VA.
 In case you’ve never worked with GVA’s before, this is the one role that I suggest every entrepreneur fill’s in their business, before any other.

 NOTE: GVA’s cannot handle tasks that would be taken care of by other types of virtual staff, such as web development and programming, graphic design, video and audio editing, content writing and SEO tasks.

 However – the fact is that GVA’s are a Godsend.

 They help you ‘buy more time’ in your work day, alleviating entrepreneurial stress and allowing you to start working ON your business, instead of being trapped, working IN it, instead.

 25 Tasks to Outsource to a General Virtual Assistant

 2. Setting up Autoresponders (Aweber, Mailchimp)

 3. Booking appointments with clients

-4. Following up with clients/customers (sending thank you and happy birthday emails)
+4. Following up with clients/customers (sending thank you and other reminder emails)